-Economic activity isn’t just measured in terms of employment or GDP.
-Foot traffic trends, as measured by location intelligence, can provide real-world insight into economic activity.
+Economic data is more than just employment statistics or GDP.
+Foot traffic, as measured by location intelligence, is a powerful new type of economic data that can help provide real-world insight into economic activity.
 The number of people who shop for discount goods, dine out at fast-food restaurants, or vacation at golf resorts can tell us a lot about consumer priorities and the overall health of the U.S. economy.

 Gravy Visitations measures consumer visits across thousands of different place categories.
 The Economic Activity dashboard visualizes consumer foot traffic changes for hundreds of categories across U.S. states and in 50 major cities since the start of COVID-19.
 This visualization is updated monthly and shows how consumer behavior and priorities can vary widely by region, state, or city.

 Visitations and related metrics, including changes in foot traffic, are most often used for market research or competitive intelligence.
 Understanding foot traffic trends is helpful when researching consumer trends or making investment decisions.
 From a competitive intelligence standpoint, foot traffic is an important indicator of category strength and can help researchers better understand how one sector in the economy compares to others in an area.